-In the early 1950’s, the Bank of Canada contracted noted Canadian artist Charles Comfort to design their next set of bank notes.
-A single independent vision would be employed in designing bank notes whose modern simplicity was to be an enormous departure from the long-outdated offerings of the printing companies.
+In the early 1950s, the Bank of Canada contracted noted Canadian artist Charles Comfort to design its next set of bank notes.
+For the first time, a single lead designer shaped the entire series.
+Its modern simplicity was an enormous departure from the long-outdated offerings of the printing companies.

 Officials at the Bank wanted the notes to feature images of Canadian landscapes that showed little or no evidence of human activity.
-They chose the final 8 images from over 3,000 photographs supplied from the collections of railways, archives and news agencies.
-From the Maritimes, through Eastern Canada, the Prairies, the Rockies and the North, what resulted was an extended portrait of The Great Lone Land vision of Canada.
-This vision was already out-dated, but served as the natural starting point for an evolving manifestation of official identity that would be played out on all future bank notes.
-As part of that process, the Canadian coat of arms is visible behind the main text block on the face of every note and would appear on the faces of the next three series.
+They chose the final eight images from over 3,000 photographs drawn from the collections of railways, archives and news agencies.
+What resulted was an extended portrait of Canada with some notes highlighting its unspoiled, wild beauty.
+The vision may have been idealized, but it served as the natural starting point for an evolving expression of official identity that would play out on all future bank notes.

 Canadian Landscape Series $1 Note